 The Investment Adviser's services in coordinating and overseeing the activities of each Fund's other service providers, as well of the services provided by Skyview to the Investment Adviser under the Skyview Services Agreement, were also considered.
 The Board of Trustees also evaluated the expertise and performance of the personnel of the Investment Adviser who performed services for each Fund throughout the year.
 They also considered the quality of the Investment Adviser's compliance oversight program with respect to each Fund's service providers.
-The Board of Trustees also considered both the investment advisory services and the nature, quality and extent of any administrative and other non-advisory services, including shareholder servicing and distribution support services, that are provided to each Fund and its shareholders by the Investment Adviser and its affiliates, as well as considered the services provided by Skyview to the Investment Adviser under the Skyview Services Agreement.
-The Board of Trustees noted that the level and quality of services to each Fund by the Investment Adviser and its affiliates had not been materially impacted by the HCMLP bankruptcy and took into account the Investment

-Adviser's representations that the level and quality of the services provided by the Investment Adviser and their affiliates, as well as of those services provided by Skyview to the Investment Adviser under the Skyview Services Agreement, would continue to be provided to the Funds at the same or higher level and quality.
+The Board of Trustees also considered both the investment advisory services and the nature, quality and extent of any administrative and other non-advisory services, including shareholder servicing and distribution support services that are provided to each Fund and its shareholders by the Investment Adviser and its affiliates, as well as considered the services provided by Skyview to the Investment Adviser under the Skyview Services Agreement.
+The Board of Trustees noted that the level and quality of services to each Fund by the Investment Adviser and its affiliates had not been materially impacted by the HCMLP bankruptcy and took into account the Investment Adviser's representations that the level and quality of the services provided by the Investment Adviser and its affiliates, as well as of those services provided by Skyview to the Investment Adviser under the Skyview Services Agreement, would continue to be provided to the Funds at the same or higher level and quality.

 The Board of Trustees also considered the significant risks assumed by the Investment Adviser in connection with the services provided to each Fund, including entrepreneurial risk and ongoing risks including investment, operational, enterprise, litigation, regulatory and compliance risks with respect to the Funds.
-The Board of Trustees also noted various cost savings initiatives that had been implemented by the Investment Adviser with respect to each Fund and the other funds in the Highland complex over the years.
+The Board of Trustees also noted various cost savings initiatives that had been implemented by the Investment Adviser with respect to each Fund and the other funds in the NexPoint Fund Complex over the years.
 The Board of Trustees considered the Investment Adviser's financial condition and financial wherewithal.
-The Board of Trustees also considered the financial condition and operations of the Investment Adviser during the COVID-19 pandemic and noted that there had been no material disruption of the Investment Adviser's services to the Funds and that the Investment Adviser had continued to provide the same level, quality and extent of services to the Funds.